 Crumbles are essentially a crisp, but without the oats in it.
 I love oats, I love oatmeal, but I don't typically prefer them in my crumbles or cobblers.
-This pear version is great all year round, especially when they're in peak season (in the fall).
+This pear version is great all year round, especially when they're in peak season: the fall.

-Crumbles like my peach crumble, or making easy recipes like my pear and brown sugar french toast bake is a perfect way to incorporate fruit, so of course I have to keep developing more.
+Crumbles like my peach crumble, or making easy recipes like my pear and brown sugar french toast bake are great ways to incorporate fruit like pears.

 Jump to: